milkey-mouse/backup-vm/README.md

     -m, --memory     (experimental) snapshot the memory state as well -p, --progress   force progress display even if stdout isn't a tty --borg-args ...  extra arguments passed straight to borg

+## Installation

+Python ≥3.4 is required, as well as the Python libvirt bindings.
+If possible, install them from the system package manager (`apt install python3-libvirt`); otherwise, use pip (`pip install libvirt-python`).
+To install the script, copy it into `/usr/local/bin` and optionally remove the `.py` extension.